-The programme structure is comprised of two compulsory 30 CATs compulsory modules (60 CATs total).
+The programme structure is comprised of two compulsory 30 CATs compulsory modules (60 CATs total), and 60 CATs of optional modules.

 The first compulsory 30 CATs compulsory module is Archaeology of the Moving Image, which is taught in the Autumn term.
 This module functions as a foundation and offers students on both pathways a map of the key debates in Film and Screen Studies around the historical and material qualities of screen-based media.
 The module is taught in ten three-hour lecture/seminar sessions and is supported by the provision of tutorial.